-Art for Water & Peace
+Art for Water and Peace

 The Geneva Water Hub believes that Art is a powerful vehicle for spreading messages around the world on the crucial issue of water.
 For this reason, it is involved in two distinct artistic initiatives approaching and conveying messages in an original manner around water and peace to the wider audience possible.